Tennis shoes are designed to be comfortable on the court, but they may require some stretching.

 THE STEAMING PROCEDURE

 This is similar to the heating process but with the addition of moisture.
-It’s the same concept that causes your clothes to expand more when they’re wet.
+The same concept causes your clothes to expand more when they’re wet.

 We recommend steaming cotton tennis shoes but not leather shoes.